tHeStRyNg/devops/Solutions/Task3/README.md

-# Documentation for Task 3
+# Requirements Documentation for Task 3
 ## Task 3 - Get it to work with Kubernetes (minikube)

 - Next step is completely separate from step 2.
 Go back to the application you built in Stage 1 and get it to work with Kubernetes.